UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   4. User clicks the "Add" button.
   5. Informer dialog is opened.
   6. Dialog is titled "Link already exists".
   7. There's a message saying that there is maximum of two links between any two specific nodes, and they should be in the opposite directions.
-And there's already a link from "node_name_1" to "node_name_2".
+And there's already a link from "from_node_name" to "to_node_name".
   8. User clicks the "OK" button.
   9. Informer dialog is closed.